-The quick selection tool in Photoshop selects textures in addition to colors, unlike other selection tools.
+The Photoshop Quick Selection Tool selects textures in addition to colors, unlike other selection tools.
 Photoshop continually analyzes the image as you use the tool to choose pixels that are similar in texture, color, and pattern.
 With just a few clicks, the selection is precise.

 You have more control over tiny regions you want to choose or deselect with the Quick Selection tool’s smoother edges.

 I have over five years of Adobe Photoshop experience and am Adobe Photoshop certified.
-In this article, I’ll teach you how to use the Quick Selection Tool in Adobe Photoshop.
+In this article, I’ll show you how to use the Quick Selection Tool in Adobe Photoshop.

-- The quick selection tool is different than the magic wand tool.
+- The quick selection tool is not the same as the Magic Wand Tool.

 How to Use the Quick Selection Tool

 Follow the steps below to use the Quick Selection Tool in Photoshop.

 Step 1: Open Photoshop and a picture.
 In the toolbar on the left side of the screen, select Quick Selection.
 It is the fourth choice down and resembles a paintbrush drawing a dotted line.
 If a Magic Wand icon appears in its place, right-click it and then choose Quick Selection Tool.

 Step 2: Make sure the Add to selection mode is selected at the top of the screen; it’s the same brush-and-dotted-line icon with a plus sign above it.
 By choosing this option, you add your selection each time you use the Quick Selection tool to click a photo rather than starting from scratch.